ItsMeVictor/M1_Paper/README.md

   - extend_merge.dta is the same dataset but with these results added.
   - instrument_merge.dta is the same dataset, but with the instruments too.

-I cannot promise that the code is the cleanest, but ultimately, all of it should run and all my results should be fully replicable.
+I cannot promise that the code is the cleanest, but ultimately, all of it should run and all my results should fully replicate.